serverpod/serverpod_docs/docs/04-concepts/09-streams.md

 :::tip

-For a complete real-world example, check out the server for the [chat module](https://github.com/serverpod/serverpod/blob/main/modules/serverpod_chat/serverpod_chat_server/lib/src/endpoints/chat_endpoint.dart).
+For a complete real-world example, check out [Pixorama](https://pixorama.live).
+It's a multi-user drawing experience showcasing Serverpod's real-time capabilities and it comes with full source code.

 :::